 Students should be aware that financial aid is awarded based on the number of hours enrolled.
 If the student or an instructor fail to notify the Financial Aid Office that the student has not attended a class or classes, but received financial aid based on registration, the student's financial aid will be adjusted and he or she will be responsible for paying the balance.
-No future financial aid will be disbursed to the student's account until he or she has satisfied any past balances due.
 Below are the criteria to maintain SAP.